U.S. EPA says it agrees with court's decision casting doubt on biofuel exemptions

 The EPA said in Monday’s notice that it agrees with the 10th Circuit’s assessment that an exemption must exist for the agency to be able to extend it.

-The Fueling American Jobs Coalition, which represents independent U.S. refiners, said it was not surprised by the announcement.
+The American Fuel & Petrochemical Manufacturers (AFPM), a trade group that represents refiners, said it was disappointed by EPA’s notice.

-“At the end of the day, the EPA will have to abide by the Supreme Court’s decision on the case,” the coalition said.
-“The real story here is that the Supreme Court agreed to hear the case in the first instance.”
+“Without a mechanism like the SRE program that helps contain soaring RFS costs, there could be more facilities that (shutter) - an outcome we should all be working to avoid,” an AFPM spokesperson said.

 “This announcement marks a major step forward by the Biden administration to restore the integrity of the Renewable Fuel Standard and honor the intent of Congress,” groups including the Renewable Fuels Association and National Corn Growers Association said in a joint statement.